Teemah1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5- This script adss execute permissions to the owner of a file.
 6- This script gives execute permissions to the owner, group owner and read permission to others.
 7- This script gives execute ppermission to the owner, the group owner and other users.
+8- This script gives no permission to user and group and all permissions to others.